AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/clone-a-program.md

    >[!NOTE]
    >
-   >See that NOTE in the screenshot above?
+   >See that [!UICONTROL NOTE] in the screenshot above?
 It means if you clone a program with 1000 or more people in a list, the list itself will get cloned, but it will be empty.
 If you clone a program with a list that contains 999 people or less, that list, along with all of its members, will show up in the cloned program.

-1. Enter a Name.
+1. Enter a **[!UICONTROL Name]**.

    ![](assets/cloneprogramname.png)